cathlauretta/RORO-Contol-System/README.md

 ## Project Structure
     .
-    ├─ doc                  # Contains database schema and screenshots of application ├─ prisma               # Contains prisma library to CRUD database ├─ public               # Contains icon used in the application └─ icons
+    ├─ doc                          # Contains database schema and screenshots of application ├─ __test__                   # Contains unit and/or component testing(s)
+    ├─ prisma                    # Contains prisma library to CRUD database ├─ public                      # Contains icon used in the application └─ icons
-    └─ src                  # Contains source code of the application ├─ app              # Consist of the routing in the app and pages ├─ api
+    └─ src                          # Contains source code of the application ├─ app                     # Consists of the routings used in the app and pages ├─ api
             ├─ employee
             ├─ login
             ├─ profile
             ├─ report
             └─ room
-        ├─ components       # Consist of reusable components in the program ├─ pages            # Consist of API interface └─ api
+        ├─ components      # Consists of reusable components in the program ├─ pages                # Consists of API interface(s) └─ api
-        └─ types            # Consist of authentication library from Next JS
+        └─ types                 # Consists of interfaces needed to fulfill one aspect of the authentication provided by Next.js

 ## Authors
 | Student ID | Name |